Response of quantum spin networks to attacks: Conclusions

 Answering the second question, we found that the emergent network's measures depend only in a simple manner on the strength and direction of projective measurement, and that this dependence completely went away when we rescaled the curves by a single scaling factor.
 Thus, we showed that emergent mutual information networks for the transverse Ising model, unexpectedly, do \emph{not} share the robustness properties of classical complex networks: (1) the choice of network structure does not help with decoherence (attack); and (2) targeted decoherence (attack) is no more effective than random decoherence.
+We found the same conclusion also for imprinted networks with small $Z$, even though they lie outside the region of validity of mean-field theory.
 However, we cannot exclude the possibility that this lack of robustness is due to the small network sizes in our calculations.
 Excitingly, current quantum computing and quantum simulator experiments can realize the large network sizes required to conclusively demonstrate whether or not imprinted quantum complex networks are robust to decoherence.

 Our work introduces a new toolkit to represent quantum correlations in strongly correlated systems with the emergent mutual information network, and to visualize the effects of decoherence by analyzing the emergent network.
 Our work also highlights important and unforeseen differences between classical and quantum networks.
-While we studied ground states of one family of spin Hamiltonians, the tools we used here can be applied widely -- to study other families of Hamiltonians, excited states, as well as non-equilibrium systems.
-A better understanding of the effects of decoherence in quantum systems using novel tools such as network analysis will help us design robust complex quantum systems, and ultimately, a robust quantum Internet.
+A better understanding of strongly correlated systems and decoherence using novel tools such as network analysis will help us design robust complex quantum systems, and ultimately, a robust quantum Internet.